Chemistry only

 All the other ions remain unchanged in the reaction so are simply there to make up the numbers!
 They take no part in any

 them.
 However if only 1 or 2 moles of ammonium hydroxide are added then the acid will only be partially neutralised.
-In the example below only
+In the equation below only

-1 mole of ammonium hydroxide is added, this means it can only react with one of the three hydrogen ions in the acid:
+1 mole of ammonium hydroxide is added, this means it can only react with one of the three hydrogen ions (H+) in the phosphoric acid:

 NH4OH(aq) + H3PO4(aq) → (NH4)H2PO4(aq) + H2O(aq)

-Or if we add 2 moles of ammonium hydroxide, then it will react with 2 of the H+ ions from the phosphoric acid:
+Or if we add 2 moles of ammonium hydroxide, then it will react with 2 of the hydrogen ions (H+) present ions in the phosphoric acid, this is shown in the equation below:

 2NH4OH(aq) + H3PO4(aq) → (NH4)HPO4(aq) + 2H2O(aq)